 Statements that could have suicide reference or any concern about any self-harming behavior - see these guidelines for action.

 You may wish to consult with a Counseling Services staff concerning the possibility of referral or you may directly suggest going to Counseling Services as a resource to the student,

 - BE DIRECT AND STRAIGHT FORWARD in your recommendation.
 Tell the student specific reasons (such as their behavior or statements) that give you concern about them, and tell them how they can make contact with a counselor.

 - BE CLEAR.
 If it is your recommendation and judgment that counseling assistance would be helpful, it is still important to allow the student a sense of control in making the decision to talk about a problem without undue pressure.
 In most cases, letting the student initiate and follow through in making a counseling appointment is preferred.

 - DEALING WITH RESISTANCE.
 In some cases the evidence of a problem situation is overwhelming, yet the person is adamant in their denial or does not follow through with counseling while the problem persists.
-In these situations we suggest you consult with a staff member of CS about ways to deal with such denial, including the possibility of making an intervention or other strategy that more directly confronts the problem.
+In these situations we suggest you consult with a staff member of Counseling Services about ways to deal with such denial, including the possibility of making an intervention or other strategy that more directly confronts the problem.

 - EMERGENCY.
 In a few situations a student might be in urgent crisis and you may have serious concern about the student's personal safety (danger to self or others) and ability to function (rationality, impaired judgment).
 Consider these crisis steps if concerned about suicidal behavior.